MarijnSt/soccermatics-project-1/README.md

 We can clearly see he's a **dangerous** player with a very high 'dribbles per 90' stat and an impressive success rate.
 He's not as clinical as Cody Gakpo, who has an amazing 80% success rate, but he attempts dribbles nearly 4 times more so it does make sense that the success rate will drop off as well.

 I highlighted the word 'dangerous' there for a reason.
 Does a player become dangerous because he attempts a lot of dribbles and has a high success rate?
 Not really, it's about what happens after the dribble.
-And now we're getting close to the question that lingers around Doku since the start of his career.
+And now we're getting close to the question that has lingered around Doku since the start of his career.
 "All those dribbles are nice but does it actually help the team?"

 ## Danger dribbles
 What makes an action on the pitch dangerous?
-If it's succesfull and it ends in a shot, I believe it's safe to say the action was usefull and dangerous.
+If it's successfull and it ends in a shot, I believe it's safe to say the action was useful and dangerous.

 So I decided to have a look at all dribbles that happened in a 15 second window before a shot.